 Getting Your Church's Website Ready for Christmas

 Stop.
-Before you read any further, grab your mobile device and pull up your church’s website.
-Now find information about your Christmas worship services.
+Before you read any further, grab your mobile phone and pull up your church’s website.
+Now find information about your church's Christmas worship services.

 Is there information about Christmas services on the website?